atomisthq/docs/docs/integration/kubernetes.md

-We provide a utility called [k8svent][] that sends events from your Kubernetes cluster(s) to Atomist so skills can take action.
+This integration works with a utility called [k8svent][] that we provide. k8svent is installed on your Kubernetes cluster(s) and sends events to Atomist so skills can take action.

 Here is a video walking you through setting up the Atomist Kubernetes integration.